 Once you think you’ve concurred the mountain, you can test your skills in the beginner runs at Blue Cow or take the plunge and head over to Guthega for some exploring.

 To get to Blue Cow, you can take the ski train up from Perisher valley or ride up through to a combination of beginner and immediate runs.

 4. Plan an early or late lunch

-Its best to avoid taking lunch between 12pm and 1pm as it gets crowded in the food courts and restaurants due to lack of them.
-I recommend timing your lunch break either at 11:30am or after 1pm
+It’s best to avoid taking lunch between 12 pm and 1 pm as it gets crowded in the food courts and restaurants.
+I recommend timing your lunch break either at 11:30 am or after 1 pm.

-Food and beverage at Perisher is very expensive, for example a small fries, hamburger and coffee will set you back around $15 and there’s no escaping this.
-It’s not like you can take a cut lunch and your coffee coffee up the snow so they charge for convenience and try to make all their money by working half an year.
-To avoid constant hunger and thirst I take a small backpack with a few bottles of Gatorade and lots of muesli bars.
+Food and beverage at Perisher are costly; for example, a small fries, hamburger, and coffee will set you back around $15, and there’s no escaping this.
+It’s not like you can take a cut lunch and your coffee up the snow, so they charge for convenience and try to make all their money by working half a year.
+To avoid constant hunger and thirst, I take a small backpack with a few Gatorade bottles and lots of muesli bars.

-If you are an intermediate rider and don’t mind catching a t-bar, I recommend swinging into Alpine Eyre at Mount Perisher for awesome burgers, chips and beers for lunch.
-It’s the only cash only place on the mountain so recommend have a few dollars in hand just for this excursion.
+If you are an intermediate rider and don’t mind catching a t-bar, I recommend swinging into Alpine Eyre at Mount Perisher for awesome burgers, chips, and beers for lunch.
+It’s the only cash-only place on the mountain, so I recommend have a few dollars in hand just for this excursion.